Literacy and numeracy

 For younger boys, there are many fun ways to develop literacy skills – from spelling games and speaking activities, even learning a musical instrument helps to develop literacy skills.

 Though the question, “When will I ever need to use maths in real life?” has sounded in schools and homes everywhere, there truly is a real-world application of mathematics.
 Maths can be applied to almost anything and is useful for more than just making calculations when making purchases, or creating a budget.
+Learn how maths can be used in everyday life.

 There are many reasons why it’s important for your son to learn mathematics.
 Firstly, it teaches process and logical thinking skills.
 Secondly, it forms the basis of many great careers: not simply limited to the realm of accountants and financial analysts, but also fashion designers, pilots, sport scientists and architects all require a strong mathematical background.
 Mathematics also prepares children for a constantly-evolving job market, providing high-demand skills and emphasising the importance of persistence and discipline.
 Excelling in maths has many benefits.